eCubed/DevNotes/01-setup-knowhows.md

 ## Summary

-- We will (unfortunately, at least from the start) do most, if not all, administration work via command line.
+- We will (unfortunately, at least from the start) do most, if not all, administration work via command line, including installing software.
 - We will need to learn hundreds of commands and many of their flags, parameters, and allowed parameter values.
-- At the end, we gain a lot of experience.
+- The main difference Asp.NET Core will be code that sets up and uses MySQL instead of MSSQL.